shobrook/adrenaline/README.md

 ## Usage

-Adrenaline can be used at https://useadrenaline.com.
-Simply visit the site, paste your broken code and an error message (e.g. a stack trace, or a description of the error), and click "Debug".
+Adrenaline can be used [here.](https://useadrenaline.com/playground) Simply plug in your broken code and an error message (e.g. a stack trace or natural language description of the error) and click "Debug."

+> Note that users will have to supply their own OpenAI API key from the OpenAI Console.
+This is to prevent API misuse.

+### Running Locally

 To run locally, clone the repository and run the following: